EAST JAVA: SIGHTS, INTERESTING AND IMPORTANT PLACES

 Java is the world's most populous island and the center of Indonesia culture, politics and economic life.
 Historical events that took place here shaped Indonesia as a whole.
 Outsiders still seek it out as the place to make one’s name and seek fame and fortune in the archipelago.
 It is an incredibly rich place, with a rich cultural traditions and places of extraordinary beauty that are not marred by island’s dense masses, noise and traffic.
 It is about a third the size of California but has more than three times the people.

-Java’s productive soil has helped make it one of the densely populated places on earth.
-Over 60 percent of Indonesia's 270 million people live on Java, which occupies an area smaller than New York State and occupies only 6.9 percent of Indonesia (Java, Bali and Madura are home to nearly two thirds of the people).
-Some areas of Java have the highest rural densities in the world, with an average density of 1,600 people per square mile.
+Altogether, some 150 million people live on Java, about half the population of Indonesia.
+Of these about two thirds are Javanese.
+It is surprising that so many people live on Java, which occupies an area smaller than New York State and makes up only 6.9 percent of Indonesia.
+Some areas of Java have the highest rural densities in the world, with an average density of 4,145 people per square kilometer (1,600 people per square mile) .
 Some areas it is much higher.
-Around the rural area of Modjokuto densities of 6,000 to 8,000 people per square miles have been recorded.
+Around the rural area of Modjokuto densities of 15,400 to 20,720 people per square kilometer (6,000 to 8,000 people per square mile) were recorded in 1969.
+Jakarta is now recognized as the world's largest city.

 Because Java is so densely populated the rural areas have a urban quality to them..
 Villages are often only a few hundred meters apart and usually no more than eight kilometers separates towns.
 The only cities with a true urban and industrial character are Jakarta, Surubaja and Semarang.
 Population growth combined with small and fragmented land holdings produce severe problems such as overcrowding and poverty.

-Indonesia has traditionally been rule from Jakarta, which is located on Java.
+Indonesia has traditionally been ruled from Jakarta, which is located on Java.
 The Dutch had their headquarters there from 1611 to 1949.
 It also has become the center of Indonesia's industrial and economic boom.
-[Source: Kenneth MacLeish, National Geographic, January 1971]
+As the administrative and economic hub of Indonesia’s vast archipelago, Java attracts heavy movement from other islands and from abroad.
+As a result, the people there are long accustomed to living and working alongside diverse peoples, particularly in major urban centers as well as in the metropolitan region surrounding the national capital, Jakarta.
+[Source: A. J. Abalahin, “Worldmark Encyclopedia of Cultures and Daily Life,” Cengage Learning, 2009; Kenneth MacLeish, National Geographic, January 1971]

-Madura (across the Strait of Madura from Surabaya) is an island off the coast of Java that measures 35 by 160 kilometers.
-It is the homeland of the notorious Madurese and is famous for its bull races held each year after the harvest.
-About 3.5 million Madurese live on the island.
+Madura (a short ferry ride across the Strait of Madura from Surabaya) is an island off the coast of Java that measures 35 by 160 kilometers.
+It is the homeland of the notorius Madurese and is famous for its bull races held each year after the harvest.
+About 3.6 million to 4 million Madurese live on the island.
 More than three times that number live elsewhere in Indonesia.
 Only a handful on Non-Madurese live on Madura.
 The climate on the island is much drier than that on Java.
-The northern part of ths islands has cliff and sand dunes.
+The northern part of the islands has cliffs and sand dunes.
 The southern part has some cultivated lowlands.
-The main industries are cattle rasing, salt and fishing.
+The main industries are cattle raising, salt and fishing.

 Tourists generally don’t visit Madura except during the bull racing season.
 A 30-minute ferry that runs roughly every 30 minutes connects the western Madurese town of Kamal with Surabaya’s Tunjung Perak harbor.
 Places worth a look in Madura include Bangklan, with a museum devoted to Madurese culture; the tobacco farms around Waru; the salt farms around Kalianget; and the fishing towns of the north coast with nice beaches and fishing villages with brightly painted perahu (fishing boats).
 Sumenep was the home of the Madurese royalty.
 Inside the Kraton there is a museum with possessions of the royal family.
 For more information on the Madurese See Minorities.